-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

 A video posted by Kourtney Kardashian (@kourtneykardash) on

-According to The Sun, the parents of three (potentially four) are working on reconciling their relationship for the “sake” of their children.
+According to the Sun, the parents of three (potentially four) are working on reconciling their relationship for the sake of their children.

 RELATED POSTS BY THE INQUISITR